mua2022/Exam-revisor-bot/README.md

 - 💼 **Executive Summaries** – Upload reports, board papers, or meeting notes and get concise summaries and insights.

 ---
+You can check out the deployed site by clicking the following :[Exam-revisor-bot](https://exam-revisor-bot-abqkojew7o64xpwhls3c85.streamlit.app/)

+---

 ## 🚀 Features